syaikhipin/aidatasharing/README.md

 **AI Share Platform** - Empowering organizations with intelligent data sharing and AI-driven insights.

-*Built with ❤️ using FastAPI, Next.js, and modern AI technologies.*
+*Built with ❤️ using FastAPI, Next.js, SQLite, and modern AI technologies.*